 Understanding the misunderstanding of Anorexia

-Anorexia is a first world problem, right?
-A middle class, attention seeking, vanity-driven ‘fad’, right?
+Anorexia is a first-world problem, right?
+A middle-class, attention-seeking, vanity-driven ‘fad’, right?
 Wrong.
-The common misconception that eating disorders are about striving for the ‘perfect body’ is still rife.
+The common misconception that eating disorders are striving for the ‘perfect body’ is still rife.

 In reality, while ‘perfectionism’ is indeed a huge driver of the illness, weight loss is just a side effect of this incredibly dangerous mental health condition.
 Anorexia has the highest mortality rate of any mental illness, either through suicide or heart failure.
 Anorexia is about control.
 Control of self and control over emotions.
 When the body is starving, an emotional response is numbed by the cognitive impairment of malnutrition.
 One might seek this kind of control if they feel out of control in other areas of their life causing emotional distress.
 Anorexia is addictive, and much like an addict misusing drugs or alcohol for escapism and avoidance, maintaining an eating disorder serves a similar purpose.
 Don’t eat, don’t feel.
 Shut down so no one can hurt you.
 Be as small as you can so no one can notice you until it has you all to itself - your best friend.
 People use many different methods to cope with emotional pain and while these methods do provide short-term relief, as they take hold and become part of your identity, your own identity is being lost.
 Your true self is hijacked by an illness that claims you for its own.
 The sufferer knows it and loved ones witnessing the changes in behaviour, physical health and ability to function know it too.
 Anorexia hooks onto any vulnerability it can until self-worth and self-esteem are destroyed and the sufferer becomes socially isolated from family and friends because anorexia is a hard taskmaster.
 It demands perfection and it demands total commitment, at all costs.
 The clients I’ve worked with over the years have often described living with an eating disorder